 Blowing harder and shifting a little further, the vertical axis would pass through the horizontal section of the curve where the reed is fully closed.
 The tangent is horizontal, and there is no amplification.
 Under those conditions, the instrument is likely to remain silent: it is “choked” by blowing too hard.
 However, we will see shortly that things are a little more complicated than that.
 With some kinds of initial articulation transient by the player, it is perfectly possible to produce sound from the instrument with a mouth pressure high enough to be in this region.
 This is a first hint of “playability” issues in our model clarinet, something we return to in more detail later.

 Figure 4 illustrates possible effects on the nonlinear valve characteristic of varying two other key parameters in the model.
 The datum for comparison is the green curve, which is the same as the green curve in Fig. 3.
 The blue curve shows the effect of the player choosing a stiffer reed — reeds are sold in various grades of “hardness”.
 The stiffer reed, set to the same initial gap, requires a bigger pressure difference before it closes, so the curve is higher.
 The red curve shows the effect of setting the stiffer reed with its tip closer to the lay so that the closure pressure remains the same as in the green curve.
 The curve is lower, because the volume flow is reduced through the narrower gap.

 Referring back to Fig. 1, we can see that the player might have some influence on these two parameters during performance.
-The lower lip is in contact with the reed, and the player can choose the precise contact position, and also how hard to “bite”.
-Biting harder will reduce the gap, and the lip contact may also influence the effective stiffness of the reed.
+The player can choose the precise contact position of lip/teeth with the reed, and also how hard to “bite”.
+Biting harder will reduce the gap, and the lip/teeth contact will influence the effective stiffness of the reed.
 It will also change the reed resonance frequency, and its damping factor.

 B. Why is a clarinet like a violin?